Royal Caribbean drink packages definitely have their fans. But are they worth it? And what should you know before you

 Note that gratuity is charged on all the packages, even if you are getting one without alcoholic drinks included.

 The good news is that when you buy a drink from the bar, you don’t have to worry about the gratuity being tacked on again.
 With the 18% charge on the drink package, it’s already included when you order from the bar.

 Can I Get the Drink Package for Cheaper?

 Often you can get deals on the packages.
 The key is to book them online, ahead of your cruise.
 We’ve seen heavy discounts, such as buy one, get the second drink package 50% off.
 The deal isn’t always this big, but it’s usually a considerable savings.

-If you know that you’re going to buy the package, we suggest buying online ahead of time.
+If you know that you’re going to buy the package, we suggest buying online ahead of time for a discount.